openhab/openhab-addons/bundles/org.openhab.binding.homeconnect/README.md

     for example: `http://192.168.178.34:8080/homeconnect` or `https://myhome.domain.com/homeconnect`
     - _One Time Token Mode_: keep unchecked
     - _Proof Key for Code Exchange_: keep unchecked

+       > **NOTE**: You might get an error (`403 - Forbidden`) in case you entered a bare IP of your local openHAB instance.
+In that case, use your instance's hostname instead (e.g. for openhabian `http://openhabian:8080/homeconnect`) and try again.

 1. After your application has been created, you should see the _Client ID_ and _Client Secret_ of the application.
 Please save these for later.

 ![Screenshot Home Connect application page](doc/home_connect_application.png "Screenshot Home Connect application page")